 This is the most calming video involving 14 hours of work you’ll ever watch.

-Skillfully cut down into 3.5 minutes, you can see snippets of everything Ruby Granger does on this study day without being overwhelmed by anything.
-The calm music and no narration makes this a relaxing warm-up video to watch before starting your own work.
-Or, if you prefer, you can put it on loop while you participate in your own long work day.
+Skillfully cut down into three-and-a-half minutes, you can see snippets of everything Ruby Granger does on this study day without being overwhelmed by anything.
+The calm music and lack of narration makes this a relaxing warm-up video to watch before starting your own work.
+Or, if you prefer, you could put it on loop during a long work day.

 Study With Me + 10 Productivity / Revision Tips – Cambridge University medical student VLOG #31 | Ali Abdaal

 By the time you’re a medical student at Cambridge, you probably have your revision strategies down to a science.
-Luckily for us, Ali Abdaal decided to share some useful tips with us for our own studies.
+Luckily for us, Ali Abdaal decided to share some useful tips we can use for our own studies.
 In this combination of daily vlog and study-with-me video, Ali takes us through his whole day’s work.
-He even does a lot of studying with friends, from playing parts and practice medical cases to quizzing each other on the week’s topics.
+He even does a lot of studying with friends, from playing parts in practice medical cases to quizzing each other on the week’s topics.

-Within his day’s work, Ali demonstrates and explains 10 different tips to make revision easier and more effective.
+Within his day’s work, Ali demonstrates and explains ten different tips to make revision easier and more effective.
 From general advice like tackling the weakest topic first to specific strategies like using an active recall spreadsheet, we’re looking forward to implementing some of these tips in our next study session.
-Anything that can help us be as productive as Ali!
+We’re up for anything that can help us be as productive as Ali!

 So there you have it…